chocolatey/choco/README.md

  * If you are having issue with a package, please see [Request Package Fixes or Updates / Become a maintainer of an existing package](https://chocolatey.org/docs/package-triage-process).
  * If you are looking for packages to be added to the community feed (aka https://chocolatey.org/packages), please see [Package Requests](https://chocolatey.org/docs/package-triage-process#package-request-package-missing).

+ 1. Start with [Troubleshooting](https://github.com/chocolatey/choco/wiki/Troubleshooting) and the [FAQ](https://github.com/chocolatey/choco/wiki/ChocolateyFAQs) to see if your question or issue already has an answer.
+ 1. If not found or resolved, please follow one of the following avenues:
+    * If you are a licensed customer, please see [support](https://chocolatey.org/support).
+You can also log an issue to [Licensed Issues](https://github.com/chocolatey/chocolatey-licensed-issues) and we will submit issues to all other places on your behalf.
+Another avenue is to use email support to have us submit tickets and other avenues on your behalf (allowing you to maintain privacy).
- * If it is an issue with the website (the community feed aka https://chocolatey.org), please submit the issue to the [Chocolatey.org repo](https://github.com/chocolatey/chocolatey.org).
+    * If it is an enhancement request or issue with the website (the community package repository aka [https://chocolatey.org](https://chocolatey.org)), please submit the issue to the [Chocolatey.org repo](https://github.com/chocolatey/chocolatey.org).
- * If you have found an issue with the GUI (Chocolatey GUI), please see [the ChocolateyGUI repository](https://github.com/chocolatey/ChocolateyGUI#submitting-issues).
+    * If you have found an issue with the GUI (Chocolatey GUI) or you want to submit an enhancement, please see [the ChocolateyGUI repository](https://github.com/chocolatey/ChocolateyGUI#submitting-issues).
     * If you have found an issue with the client (choco.exe), you are in the right place.
 Keep reading below.

 Observe the following help for submitting an issue: